 To breathe, sit up with a wide stance.
 As they live, their bellies heave in and out more.
 Foaming or foaming at the mouth is a condition in which one’s mouth becomes foamy or bubbly.

-Question: What is the reason for the dog’s heavy breathing when resting down?
+What is the dog’s heavy breathing when resting down?

-Answer: Check If you see your dog breathing rapidly when at rest or while sleeping.
+Check If you see your dog breathing rapidly when resting or sleeping.
 It may be suffering from respiratory distress.
-Contact your veterinarian if you see any breathing that is noticeably laborious.
+Contact your veterinarian if you notice any noticeably laborious breathing.

 Why is my dog breathing abnormally?

-Answer: Breathing difficulties are most often caused by lung and respiratory disorders.
-They might, however, be symptoms of other problems like obesity, heartworms.
+Breathing difficulties are most often caused by lung and respiratory disorders.
+They might, however, be symptoms of other problems like obesity and heartworms.
 Or perhaps malignancies.
 Or heart issues, allergy, trauma, etc.